-From one shore to the other by bike: we’ve come a long way!
+Cycling from one shore to the other: we've come a long way!

 Suzanne Lareau

-We are therefore living at a time when many bridges are reaching the end of their useful life cycle.
-While progress is evident in speeches and reality, this doesn’t mean that the future is without challenges.
-A case in point is the famous Turcot Dalle-Parc, initially included in the plans of the Québec Ministry of Transport (MTQ) and then quietly withdrawn.
-After the Montréal community rallied in protest, the issue became the subject of a preliminary agreement between Montréal and Québec before the 2017 provincial elections.
-However, announcements by the current government have yet to be made.
-At the time of writing this editorial, the case of the Monseigneur-Langlois Bridge had also not been settled.
-This MTQ bridge must replace the regional link of the Route verte passing over the Beauharnois Power Dam, which will be affected by construction work for ten years.
-Even though the bridge belongs to the MTQ, the project involves Hydro-Québec and the two Regional County Municipalities (RCMs) (Beauharnois-Salaberry and Vaudreuil-Soulanges) that manage the regional bike network.
-Hydro-Québec is acting as a good corporate citizen and financing the lion’s share of the $1.6 million required over 10 years to secure the crossing.
-The MTQ, after being pressured by local cycling clubs and Vélo Québec, is boosting its contribution.
-As for the two RCMs, they must share the balance (about $15,000 annually each), which we hope to see paid quickly.
-However, once the dust has settled, the MTQ will have to take stock of the situation and reconfirm its full responsibility when a cycling route, particularly the Route verte, borrows its network or infrastructures.
-A route is a route.
-Whether users circulate by car, by foot or by bike, the manager of this route must take into account their different needs and assume the related costs.
-Which goes to show that there’s still more to be done!
+So we're currently living at a time when many bridges are reaching the end of their useful lives.
+While progress is inevitably being made in both rhetoric and reality, this does not mean that the future is without challenges.
+We have proof of this with the famous Turcot park slab, initially planned by the Ministère des Transports (MTQ), then quietly withdrawn from the plans.
+After an impressive mobilization of the Montreal community, the subject was the subject of a preliminary agreement between Montreal and Quebec City before the 2017 provincial elections, but announcements from the current government are still pending...
+At the time of writing, the case of the Monseigneur-Langlois bridge had still not been settled, either.
+This MTQ bridge is intended to replace the Route verte regional bicycle link over the Beauharnois dam, which will be affected by work over a ten-year period.
+Although the bridge belongs to the MTQ, the project involves Hydro-Québec and the two MRCs (Beauharnois-Salaberry and Vaudreuil-Soulanges) that manage the regional cycling network.
+Hydro-Québec is acting as a good corporate citizen, financing a large part of the 1.6 M$ required over 10 years to make the crossing safe.
+The MTQ, after being approached by local cycling clubs and Vélo Québec, is increasing its contribution.
+As for the two MRCs, they have to share the balance (around 15,000 $ annually each), which we hope will be settled quickly.
+However, when the dust settles, the MTQ will have to take stock and reiterate its full responsibility when a cycle route, especially Route verte, uses its network or infrastructure.
+A road is a road.
+Whether you use it by car, on foot or by bike, the road manager should take account of the different uses and bear the costs.
+Just goes to show that not everything can be taken for granted!

 Suzanne Lareau